jhonnydsl/meeting-manager-client/README.md

-# Meeting Manager - Welcome Component
+# Meeting Manager - App crating with Angular

 This project is a web application for managing meetings in real-time.
 The current focus is on the **Welcome component**, which includes a styled hero section with title, description, background image, and interactive buttons.